wazuh/wazuh-documentation/source/user-manual/registering/password-authorization-registration-service.rst

 Registering agents with password authorization
 ==============================================

-You can protect the manager from unauthorized registrations by using a password.
-Choose one by yourself, or let the registration service generate a random password.
-To register an agent using the registration service and a password, first follow the steps from the ``Manager`` section and then, follow the steps from the correspondig OS.
+This registration method is similar to ``Simple registration service`` except that it allows additional protection of the manager from unauthorized registrations by using a password.

+To register the agent, first, follow the instructions in the ``Manager`` section and then select the corresponding section for the agent's operating system.

 Manager
 ^^^^^^^

-To allow this option, change the value to *yes* in the ``/var/ossec/etc/ossec.conf`` file:
+To enable password authorization, in ``/var/ossec/etc/ossec.conf`` file, in ``<auth><use_password>`` section, set the value to yes.

     .. code-block:: xml